tabulapdf/tabula/README.md

 * [Download from the official site](http://tabula.technology/)
 * [Read more about Tabula on OpenNews Source](https://source.opennews.org/en-US/articles/introducing-tabula/)

-* See also: [tabula-extractor](https://github.com/jazzido/tabula-extractor), a command-line interface for Tabula.
-(Also, this is the extraction library that powers Tabula.)
+* Interested in using Tabula on the command-line?
+Check out [tabula-java](https://github.com/tabulapdf/tabula-java), a Java library and command-line interface for Tabula.
+(This is the extraction library that powers Tabula.)

 © 2012-2016 Manuel Aristarán.
 Available under MIT License.
 See [`AUTHORS.md`](AUTHORS.md) and [`LICENSE.md`](LICENSE.md).